vickruto/reidhub/docs/index.md

 ## Getting Started

-New to My Project?
+New to ReIDHub?
 Start here:

 - [Installation Guide](getting-started/installation.md): Step-by-step instructions to set up the project.
 - [Quick Start](getting-started/quick-start.md): A fast track to using the core features.